Engin-Boot/get-started/look-forward.md

 ## Every learning is Self-learning

 - There is no 'perfect' way.
-There are consequences.
+Look for consequences.
-- It needs to be experienced
-- We accelerate the experience.
-You need to participate.
+- You get it by experience.
+You gain experience by participating.

 ## It's not enough if it works